BAGHOUSE FILTER CAGES

-Baghouse Filter Cages provide support to your filter bags and can effect your filters efficiency.
-If filter bags are not fitted to the cage properly or cages are not replaced when they become rough or rusty the efficiency of your system will suffer.
-Neglected cages and filter bags cause many in plant problems.
+Baghouse filter cages provide support to your filter bags, and can affect your baghouse’s efficiency.
+If filter bags are not fitted to the wire cage properly, or wire cages are not replaced when they become rough or rusty, the efficiency of your baghouse dust collection system will be reduced.
 Regular preventive maintenance keeps filters running efficiently and saves major baghouse repairs in the future.

-The number of stringers used in cage construction depends on the applicable requirements and fabric used for the filter bag.
-10, 12, and 20 wire stringers are the standards.
-10 wire stringers are usually used on heavier weight felts.
-12 wire stringers are usually used on lighter to medium weight felts.
-20 wire stringers are usually used on fiberglass fabric filters and other media that require maximum support, thereby reducing the excessive flexing of the fabric yarns that usually causes premature bag failure.
+The number of vertical wire stringers used in cage construction depends on the applicable requirements and fabric used for the filter bag.
+Baghouse filter cages with 10 wire stringers are usually used on heavier weight felts, while 12 wire stringers are usually used on lighter to medium weight felts.
+Filter cages with 20 wire stringers are usually used on fiberglass fabric filters and other media that require maximum support, thereby reducing the excessive flexing of the fabric yarns that usually causes premature bag failure.

 Where moisture or chemical conditions create an environment that is corrosive to metal, 10, 12, and 20 wire cages can be produced from stainless steel or carbon steel with a variety of available coatings.
 Coatings such as epoxy are commonly used for corrosive environments.
 Special paints or electro-processed finishes such as electro galvanizing are also available to guard against corrosion.